Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Background

 In addition to the main charging control loop, CCS also provides a range of additional capabilities using the IP link.
 One feature, known as `Plug \& Charge', enables automatic billing without the user authorizing a transaction manually~\cite{iso15118-1} --- and is currently appearing in the newest EVs and EVSE installations.
 Trials of `Vehicle-to-Grid' capabilities, in which vehicles can change their charging profile in response to power availability and even provide bidirectional power transfer, are at an advanced stage and these capabilities are expected to be publicly deployed shortly \cite{volkswagen_v2g}.

-The Combined Charging System is principally intended only for light vehicles.
-While it is used directly in some much larger vehicles~\cite{minesmartferry, bydchargingsolutions}, derivative standards exist that are better suited to these uses and it is expected that these will be adopted more in the future.
+The Combined Charging System was initially intended only for light vehicles~\cite{iso15118-1}.
+However, the lack of alternatives that provide additional benefits, such as higher charging capacity, led to the use in some much larger vehicles~\cite{minesmartferry, bydchargingsolutions} Hence, derivative standards that are better suited to these uses have since been developed and are expected to be adopted in the future~\cite{charin_mcs}.
 The SAE J3105 standard describes systems for charging electric buses using a range of connector options underpinned by ISO 15118~\cite{sae_j3105}.
 Meanwhile, the new Megawatt Charging System (MCS) standard has been recently completed by the same standardization body as CCS, specifically designed to accommodate the needs of heavy vehicles, such as freight trucks~\cite{charin_mcs}.
 At the time of writing, trials have been run with 3.75 MW of charging power~\cite{charin_mcs}.
 We describe in Section~\ref{sec:impact} how our work is relevant for these standards, too.